inasafe/inasafe-doc/docs/source/training/intermediate/osm/301-advanced-editing.rst

 .. image:: /static/training/intermediate/osm/image32b.*
    :align: center

 5. Click :guilabel:`OK`.
-The object will change colors and will now appear as a building, but with a courtyard.
+The object will change colours and will now appear as a building, but with a courtyard.

 The data behind the relation in our example is visible on OpenStreetMap: You can see this multipologyon on OSM by going to